rrdkent/mgt656-football-tdd-example/README.md

 ## Introduction

 The Yale-Harvard football game is fast approaching.
 Here, we're going to write some code that could power an online ticket sales application.
 We'll be working on just a small piece of the code: the part that fulfills ticket orders and keeps track of how many seats of each kind are available in the stadium.
-We'll be making some changes to the existing system in order to support a new functionality: the ability for SOM to reserve tickets for its students.
-We'll be changing the code and adding more tests to cover the new functionality (while, of course, ensuring our old tests do not break).

 ## What you should learn